19 Best Restaurants In Asheville From Locals (2024)

 • Contact: 151 S Ridgeway Ave, Black Mountain, NC 28711 | (828) 357-5367

 Explore Black Mountain’s delicious restaurants, just 25 minutes from Asheville, offering a quieter yet equally exceptional dining experience.
-The Bush Farmhouse has the most unique setting with farm animals, a fantastic South African wine list, and a diverse menu featuring oxtail soup, fish, spare ribs, sausage rolls, curries, and wings.
+The Bush Farmhouse has the most unique setting with farm animals, a fantastic South African wine list, and a diverse menu featuring oxtail soup (my favorite!), fish (Tom’s pick), spare ribs, sausage rolls, curries, and wings.

 Chai Pani